sysu-compsci/cscv/README.md

-# CSCV on IPDPS 2022
+# CSCV

-We will release the workload and code for our paper on IPDPS 2022 soon, no later than the date of the conference.
+The workload generator has been released.
+We are arranging the main code, please watch this repository for furthur updates...